Daniel Lipšic

 Daniel Lipšic (born 8 July 1973) is a Slovak politician and Jurist.
 He is a former Deputy Prime Minister, Minister of Justice and former Minister of Interior.
 Until 28 May 2012 he was a member of the Christian Democratic Movement (KDH), in which he served as vice-president and a Member of Parliament.
 Through his legal and political career, he is noted for his hard-line stance regarding officials from the former communist Czechoslovak regime, as well as crimes committed during this period.
 A public anti-corruption activist, he is outspoken against perceived corruption in the political or financial sphere.

 In May 2012, in the aftermath of the electoral defeat of the Radičová cabinet, Lipšic together with Jana Žitňanská and Gabor Grendel, left the KDH and formed a new political party called NOVA (Nová väčšina – Dohoda).
 He currently serves as its president.
-Daniel Lipšic has consistently been ranked as one of the most trusted politicians in Slovakia.

 Early life

 Daniel Lipšic was born on 8 July 1973 in Bratislava into a family of physicians and doctors.
 Both his parents, along with his twin brother Erik and all of his cousins are medical doctors, and Lipšic grew up aspiring to be a doctor, saying:"I always thought I would be a doctor too, since during communism a career in law was restricted.
 But after the Velvet revolution things changed."